Ambez05/mcx16vscodeext/README.md

 * `Options Millfork Platform Target`: The Platform Target for Millfork.
 * `Replace Millfork Command`: Override the command string passed to Milfork.
 This Does not included the Executable Name.
 * `Replace X16 Emu Command`: Override the command string passed to X16EMU.
 This Does not included the Execute Name.

-## Known Issues

-* Limmited testing on some options has been done.